wultra/powerauth-server/docs/Installing-Bouncy-Castle.md

 ### Bouncy Castle on JBoss / Wildfly

-PowerAuth requires a specific version of Bouncy Castle library: `bcprov-jdk15on-161.jar`
+PowerAuth server requires a specific version of Bouncy Castle library: `bcprov-jdk15on-161.jar`

 In order to make PowerAuth Server work on JBoss / Wildfly, you need to add and enable the external Bouncy Castle module on the server by adding the `<global-modules>` element in the `standalone.xml` file: